fvvsantana/algorithms/README.md

 # Programming challenges
-This is a repository where I store solutions of programming challenges.
+This is a repository where I store solutions of programming challenges in C++.